SimonNyvall/B-branch/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the <a src="./LICENSE">MIT License</a> - see the LICENSE.md file for details.

-This project uses the Cli Wrap nuget package by Tyrrrz, and therefore inherits the TERMS OF USE from Cli Wrap.

-### Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/why-so-political.md)</sup>

-By using this project or its source code, for any purpose and in any shape or form, you grant your **implicit agreement** to all the following statements:

-- You **condemn Russia and its military aggression against Ukraine**
-- You **recognize that Russia is an occupant that unlawfully invaded a sovereign state**
-- You **support Ukraine's territorial integrity, including its claims over temporarily occupied territories of Crimea and Donbas**
-- You **reject false narratives perpetuated by Russian state propaganda**

-To learn more about the war and how you can help, [click here](https://tyrrrz.me/ukraine).
-Glory to Ukraine! 🇺🇦